Piotr Müller

-Piotr Józef Müller (born 2 May 1989 in Słupsk) is a Polish politician and lawyer, Undersecretary of State (2018) and Secretary of State (2019) at the Ministry of Science and Higher Education, member of the Standing Committee of the Council of Ministers, Deputy to the 8th and 9th term Sejm, and from 2019, government spokesman and Secretary of State at the Chancellery of the Prime Minister of Poland.
+Piotr Józef Müller (born 2 May 1989 in Słupsk) is a Polish politician and lawyer, Undersecretary of State (2018) and Secretary of State (2019) at the Ministry of Science and Higher Education, member of the Standing Committee of the Council of Ministers, Deputy to the 8th and 9th term Sejm, government spokesman and Secretary of State at the Chancellery of the Prime Minister of Poland (2019-2023).
+He has been a Member of the European Parliament from Poland since July 2024.

 Career

 Müller graduated from the Adam Mickiewicz Secondary School No. 2 in Słupsk.
 He was among the winners of a National School Contest on Knowledge about the European Union and National School Contest on Knowledge about Human Rights and finalists in the National School Contest on Knowledge about Poland and the Contemporary World and the National School Contest on History.
 He was a recipient of the Prime Minister and Minister of National Education scholarships, among others.